Stories

 How Foster Care Volunteers Can Help Children and Families

-Volunteers can help in a variety of ways, directly benefiting children and foster families/resource families in need.
+Volunteers can help in a variety of ways, directly benefiting children and foster families/resource families in need in their community.

-In any capacity, volunteers bring hope, stability, and a sense of community to foster children and their families.
+In any capacity, volunteers bring hope, stability, and a sense of community to children and their families inpacted by foster care.
 Your contribution—no matter how big or small—creates lasting, positive change.

 If you’re considering volunteering in the foster care system, know that your time, efforts, and compassion are incredibly valuable.
 You don’t have to be a foster parent/resource parent to make a difference.
 By stepping up, you are helping to build a brighter, more supportive future for children and families who need it most.
 The difference you make can be life-changing, not just for the children, but for the entire community.